Professional speech-language pathologists and audiologists are needed in the following areas or institutions:

 - federal laws guaranteeing speech, language and hearing services to all eligible children with disabilities;

-- early identification of speech, language, and swallowing and hearing disorders; and
+- early identification of speech, language, swallowing, and hearing disorders;

-- an aging population that may experience hearing loss and associated speech, language and swallowing impairments.
+- an aging population that may experience hearing loss and associated speech, language and swallowing impairments and

 The communicative disorders program provides students with academic study and clinical experience in both speech-language pathology and audiology.